 We use exogenous variation in banks’ incentives to conform to the standards of the Community Reinvestment Act (CRA) around regulatory exam dates to trace out the effect of the CRA on mortgage lending activity.
 Our empirical strategy compares lending behavior of banks undergoing CRA exams within a given census tract in a given month to the behavior of banks operating in the same census tract-month that do not face these exams.
 We find that adherence to the act led to riskier lending by banks: in the three quarters preceding the CRA exams, lending in CRA-eligible census tracts increases by about 0.8 percent every quarter and delinquency rates by about 7.5 percent.
 These patterns are accentuated among large banks and in banks with previous non-satisfactory CRA evaluations.

-Forward Looking Loan Provisions: Credit Supply and Risk-Taking (with Jose Luis Peydro, Monica Roa and Miguel Sarmiento)
+Forward-Looking Provisions and the Economic Cycle: Credit Supply and Real Effects (with Jose Luis Peydro, Gaizka Ormazabal, Monica Roa and Miguel Sarmiento) - R&R Journal of Accounting Research

 Using Colombian credit registry data on commercial bank lending we analyze the impact of a change in loan provisioning on banks’ credit supply and on the real outcomes of borrowers.
 In mid-2007, Colombian banks were mandated to accumulate loan provisions based on expected losses rather than on incurred losses.
 More concretely, under the new rule banks had to set aside higher provisions at the outset of a loan and these provisions depended negatively on borrower size and on collateral posted.
 We find that under the new rule, loan volume (interest rate) decreases (increases) substantially for smaller and younger borrowers, and especially in weaker banks.
 Furthermore, defaults increase as loan delinquency becomes a more absorbing state.